 The East Bay is home to one of the world’s most dynamic economies and fastest growing regions in the U.S. We are the most populous and geographically diverse region of the Bay Area.
 Download our one-page summary & map to learn more.

 ABOUT THE EAST BAY

 The East Bay is the eastern region of the San Francisco Bay Area, which comprises Alameda and Contra Costa counties.
 With a population of approximately 2.8 million, it is the most populous and geographically diverse subregion in the Bay Area.
 Our largest cities include Oakland, Fremont, Hayward, Richmond, Concord, and Berkeley.
 Tri-Valley has become a major hub for innovation and entrepreneurship, and among the fastest-growing areas in Northern California.
-The East Bay’s diverse and family-friendly communities, attractions and outdoor recreation, make it the ideal place to live, work and do business.
+The East Bay’s diverse and family-friendly communities, attractions and year-round recreation, make it the ideal place to live, work and do business.

-The Bay Area and beyond draws from the East Bay’s highly educated and skilled workforce.
-We are home to UC Berkeley, California State University-East Bay, and numerous community colleges, giving employers direct access to highly skilled and abundant talent.
-People and businesses alike are drawn to the East Bay for its affordable real estate and high quality of life.
+The Bay Area and beyond draws from the East Bay’s highly educated, diverse and skilled workforce.
+We are home to UC Berkeley, California State University-East Bay, and over a dozen community colleges, giving employers direct access to abundant talent.
 Some of our major companies include Bayer, Clorox, Chevron, Kaiser Permanente, Lam Research, Pixar, Safeway, Workday, Tesla, 10x Genomics, and many more.

 Gross Regional Product (2023)

 The East Bay’s innovative ecosystem encourages a strong talent pipeline that helps businesses to grow and thrive.
-We are home to world-class institutions that provide a foundation for ground-breaking R&D and commercialization UC Berkeley and three National Laboratories (Berkeley, Livermore and Sandia), attract billions in public R&D funding each year.
-The East Bay’s innovation ecosystem is dynamic and encourages a strong talent pipeline, technology transfer and entrepreneurship support, allowing early-stage companies to excel in global competitive markets.
+We are home to world-class institutions that provide a foundation for ground-breaking R&D and commercialization.
+UC Berkeley and three National Laboratories (Berkeley, Livermore and Sandia) attract billions in public R&D funding each year.
+Our robust network of incubators and accelerators encourages technology transfer and entrepreneurship support, allowing early-stage companies to excel in global competitive markets.